 represents the 97th District, of the Virginia House of Delegates, which includes part of Hanover, King William, and all of New Kent County.
 Peace serves on the prominent Appropriations, Health Welfare and Institutions, and General Laws (Vice Chair) Committees.
 He is Chairman of the General Laws Sub-committee on Housing and Chair of the Appropriations Sub-committee on Transportation.

 Peace has served as the Chairman of the Commission on Youth since 2011.
-He is a proud member of Virginia’s Conservative Caucus.
 During his service, the following organizations have honored Peace for his exemplary legislative service, including, but not limited to: the State Police Association and Virginia Sheriff’s Association legislative Rookie of the Year; Virginia Assisted Living Association, Virginia Council for Private Education, Virginia Optometric Association, Virginia Commissioner of the Revenue Association, Virginia Nurses Association, Virginia Society of Eye Physicians and Surgeons, Virginia Housing Coalition, Virginia Retail Merchants Association, Virginia Sexual and Domestic Violence Action Alliance, and the Alzheimer’s Association.
 The Virginia Chamber of Commerce recently named Peace a Champion of Free Enterprise for his A+ rating, awarded him the 2014 Excellence in Education and Workforce Development, and the 2014 Transportation Reform Advocate award.
 Peace also serves on several statewide boards important to his district, including the Criminal Justice Services Board, Joint Commission on Health Care, Virginia Commission on Youth, the Virginia Housing Commission, and the Virginia Indian Commemorative Commission.

 An attorney, Peace owns his own law firm, and is an active member of the Virginia State Bar and the bar association of the District of Columbia.
 He taught legal studies as an adjunct professor of legal studies at Virginia Commonwealth University’s Wilder School of Government and Public Affairs.
 An avid history buff, Peace established the Road to Revolution State Heritage Trail to honor the life and influence of Virginia’s first governor Patrick Henry and those who played a role in liberating Virginia from Colonial rule.
 Prior to his public service in the legislature, Peace worked at McGuire Woods Consulting, a national public affairs and public relations firm, and began his public affairs career by working as a law clerk for the Richmond City Attorney and Virginia’s Attorney General.